 Code description above was intended to introduce the features and required to add offline capability to the app.
 The above code description is not the process that a developer would actually use to implement the offline features.
 Below Stephen outlines the process that he would use to implement offline.

-Tips: use Google Chrome in Incognito mode – it’s great for looking at caching errors and viewing the indexedDB stores.
+Tips: use Google Chrome in Incognito mode – it enables you to easily debug the HTML5 Cache and IndexedDB

-Assess each of the views.
-Specifically, pay attention to each of the views, controller actions, and variables you will need to craft your offline application.
+Assess each of the views in grails-app folder.
+Specifically, pay attention to each of the views' controller actions, and variables you will need to craft your offline application.

-In the case of topic for myPhotos
+In the case of topic for ngPhotos

-Create, view, addPhotos, edit were the important views
+Create.gsp, view.gsp, addPhotos.gsp, and edit.gsp were the important views

 Adding/editing/deleting topics + adding/deleting photos were the important actions